itsYakub/Leaky/README.md

 ```

 # Description
-Leaky is a C / C++ single-header library for menaging the memory of the program.
-It isn't implementing any idioms to make working with memory simpler (like for example, RAII idiom).
-It keeps track of allocating and freeing the memory, how much memory was allocated, freed and lost, and where the potential memory laks happend.
-The project was heavily inspired by the <b>`namantam1/memory-leak-detector`</b>: most of the original code was taken and redefined in the way that I think would work better and make the codebase cleaner and simpler.
-All the credits goes to this guy!
+Leaky is a lightweight C/C++ single-header library designed for memory management in your programs.
+Unlike some libraries that introduce complex memory management idioms (e.g., RAII), Leaky takes a more straightforward approach.
+It diligently tracks memory allocation and deallocation, monitors memory consumption, and helps you identify potential memory leaks in your code.

+This project draws significant inspiration from [namantam1's memory-leak-detector](https://github.com/namantam1/memory-leak-detector).
+While the original code served as a foundation, it has been redefined and refined to improve functionality, codebase cleanliness, and simplicity.
+Credit goes to the original author for their valuable work.

-# Informations
+# Information
-- <b>Original author:</b> This project was inspired by the [namantam1](https://github.com/namantam1).
-The repository used heavily in this project is [here](https://github.com/namantam1/memory-leak-detector).
+- **Original Author:** Leaky was inspired by the work of [namantam1](https://github.com/namantam1), and it leverages their repository, which can be found [here](https://github.com/namantam1/memory-leak-detector).
-- <b>Single-Header:</b> Leaky is a `single-header library`, so to make it work in your project you just need to drag-and-drop the `leaky.h` file.
+- **Single-Header:** Leaky is designed as a `single-header library`, which means you can effortlessly integrate it into your project by simply including the `leaky.h` file.
-- <b>#LEAKY_IMPLEMENTATION:</b> to make the Leaky work, you need to define the makro `LEAKY_IMPLEMENTATION` somewhere in your source files.
-It'll include the definitions of the functions used by Leaky. <b>THIS MAKRO MUST BE DEFINED ONLY ONCE.
-MULTIPLE DEFINITIONS OF THE `LEAKY_IMPLEMENTATION` WILL CAUSE THE PROBLEMS!</b>
+- **#LEAKY_IMPLEMENTATION:** To make Leaky functional in your project, you need to define the `LEAKY_IMPLEMENTATION` macro once within your source files.
+This macro includes the necessary function definitions used by Leaky. **Please note that defining `LEAKY_IMPLEMENTATION` multiple times can lead to issues, so ensure it's defined only once.**

 # TODO:
 - [X] implement `realloc`.